LORD-MicroStrain/mip_sdk/README.md

 everything.
 This makes it easy to tell which is being used when looking at the examples.

 The C API can be accessed directly from C++ via the `mip::C` namespace.

+### Command Results

+MIP devices return an ack/nack field in response to commands to allow the user to determine if the command was successfully executed.
+These fields contain a "reply code" which is defined by the MIP protocol.
+This library additionally defines several "status codes" for situations where an ack/nack field is not applicable (i.e. if the device doesn't respond to the command, if the command couldn't be transmitted, etc).

+See the documentation page for [Command Results](https://lord-microstrain.github.io/mip_sdk_documentation/latest/command_results.html) for details.

+### Timestamps

+In order to implement command timeouts and provide time of arrival information, this library requires applications to provide the time of received data.
+The time must be provided as an unsigned integral value with a reasonable precision, typically milliseconds since program startup.
+By default the timestamp type is set to `uint64_t`, but some embedded applications may which to change this to `uint32_t` via the `MIP_TIMESTAMP_TYPE` define.
+Note that wraparound is permissible if the wraparound period is longer than twice the longest timeout used by the application.

+See the documentation page for [Timestamps](https://lord-microstrain.github.io/mip_sdk_documentation/latest/timestamps.html).

 Communications Interfaces